abinit/abipy/docs/workflows.rst

 the directory in which you execute your script in first and then inside ``$HOME/.abinit/abipy``.
 If no file is found, the code aborts immediately.

-An important piece of information for the ``TaskManager`` is which queues in what queueing system are available on the cluster and what are their specifications.
+An important piece of information for the ``TaskManager`` is the type of queueing system available on the cluster, the list of queues and their specifications.
 In AbiPy queueing systems or resource managers are supported via ``quadapters``.
 At the time of writing (|today|), AbiPy provides ``qadapters`` for the following resource managers:

     * ``bluegene``
     * ``moab``